sravanakkaladevi/sravanakkaladevi/README.md

-# 💫 About Me:
+# 💫 About Me

-<br>I'm Sravan, an MCA student focused on cybersecurity, data analysis, and full-stack development.  <br>I like working on practical projects that mix ML, security, and web development.  <br>Right now I'm building stronger mini projects for my academics and preparing for roles like SOC analyst, security engineer, and full-stack intern.<br><br>What I'm working on:<br>- Crime analysis and prediction using ML<br>- React + Node.js based web apps<br>- Improving SOC skills, SIEM basics, and hands-on security tools<br><br>What I enjoy:<br>- Breaking and fixing things in small labs<br>- Cleaning messy datasets and making sense of them<br>- Building UI prototypes and turning them into working apps<br>
+I'm Sravan, an MCA student focused on cybersecurity, data analysis, and full-stack development.
+I like working on practical projects that combine ML, security, and web development.
+Right now I'm building stronger mini projects for my academics and preparing for roles like SOC analyst, security engineer, and full-stack intern.

+### What I'm working on
+- Crime analysis and prediction using ML
+- React + Node.js web apps
+- Improving SOC skills, SIEM basics, and hands-on security tools

+### What I enjoy
+- Breaking and fixing things in small labs
+- Cleaning messy datasets and making sense of them
+- Building UI prototypes and turning them into working apps

 ## 🌐 Socials: